 - Knowledge of quantitative and qualitative user research

-Here are some key components of a UX copywriter job description:
+Here are some key components of a UX writer job description:

-The UX copywriter job description: Tasks and responsibilities
+The UX writer job description: Tasks and responsibilities

 - Take part in user research in order to understand the target audience